rasprague/m8c-piboy/README.md

 # m8c-piboy

-Changes (hacks) to the [m8c M8 tracker client](https://github.com/laamaa/m8c) for use on the PiBoy DMG.
-Tested on Raspberry Pi 3 B+ with RetroPie v4.7.1, reported working on Raspberry Pi 4.
-Also tested and working on a WaveShare Game HAT on Raspberry Pi 3 B+ with RetroPie v4.8.
+Changes (hacks) to the [m8c M8 tracker client](https://github.com/laamaa/m8c) for use on
+- PiBoy DMG
+  - Tested on Raspberry Pi 3 B+ with RetroPie v4.7.1
+  - reported working on Raspberry Pi 4.
+- WaveShare Game HAT
+  - Tested on Raspberry Pi 3 B+ with RetroPie v4.8.

 Let's all enjoy the M8 software in a GameBoy style, while we wait for the official M8 hardware!